 If someone asks you what kind of Church you go to, what do you tell them?
 What should your answer be?

-The answer is that we at the First Congregational Church of Zephyrhills (FCCZ) are an Evangelical and Reformed Congregational Church.
+Our answer is that Fairview Community Church of Zephyrhills (FCCZ) is an Independent, Autonomous, Congregation Directed, Evangelical and Reformed Church in a rural setting

 We are Evangelical

 As a Church body we believe in the necessity of evangelism, but please do not be confused.
 Evangelism is not a method or a program.
 Often, when the word is mentioned, people get mental pictures of putting up a tent, going door to door, waving a Bible on a street corner and so on.
 Some of these methods are valid ways to reach those who need to hear, but at the heart of the matter, evangelism is the idea of faithfully presenting the reality of God and the Truth of His Word.
 In the Bible, Jesus gives a command to His disciples to evangelize that carries down to us today: Go into all the world and preach the Gospel to everyone in all Creation"

 What is a Reformed Church?

 Broadly speaking, Reformed theology traces its roots back to the Protestant Reformation of the 16th Century.
 Of course, the Reformers themselves – Martin Luther and John Calvin - traced their doctrine directly to Scripture, as indicated by their credo of “sola scriptura,” or “Scripture Alone” Reformed theology is not a “new” belief system but one that seeks to continue genuine apostolic doctrine.
 Reformed believers also hold to the sovereignty of God, salvation by grace through faith in Christ, and the necessity of evangelism.
 It is sometimes called Covenant Theology because of its emphases on the covenant God made with Adam and the new covenant which came through Jesus Christ.
 (Luke 22:20, Hebrews 8:6-13).